How EPA Regulates Drinking Water Contaminants

 - cosmetic effects (such as skin or tooth discoloration)

 - aesthetic effects (such as taste, odor, or color) in drinking water

 - Non-enforceable guidelines for contaminants that may cause:

-EPA recommends secondary standards to water systems but does not require systems to comply.
+EPA recommends secondary standards to water systems but does not require systems to comply (except for the public notice required for exceedance of the fluoride secondary standard).
 However, states may choose to adopt them as enforceable standards.

 Once EPA decides to regulate a contaminant, how does the Agency develop a regulation?

 After reviewing health effects data, EPA sets a maximum contaminant level goal (MCLG).
 The MCLG is the maximum level of a contaminant in drinking water at which no known or anticipated adverse effect on the health of persons would occur, allowing an adequate margin of safety.

 MCLGs are non-enforceable public health goals.
 MCLGs consider only public health and not the limits of detection and treatment technology effectiveness.
 Therefore, they sometimes are set at levels which water systems cannot meet because of technological limitations.

 When determining an MCLG, EPA considers the adverse health risk to sensitive subpopulations: